-The A certificate examination may be taken by a candidate at his/her own MACI registered Club site.
+The A certificate examination may be taken by a candidate at any MACI registered site including his/her own MACI registered Club site.

 For Fixed Wing/Gliders; the use of gyros, autopilot or other electronic stabilising systems are not allowed for this examination.
 If any such system is fitted to the model it must be disabled during the test.